G.I. Joe: Sigma 6: Dragonhawk

 The Dragonhawk is a fictional attack copter vehicle used by the G.I.
 Joe forces in the series G.I.
 Joe: Sigma 6.
 This vehicle arrived just in time to provide Scarlett, Duke and Snake Eyes when they were having some difficulty with Cobra troops (Zartan and the Dreadnoks).
 It was revealed to belong to British Joe operative Lt.
 Stone, a friend of Duke's.
 Along with the copter, he provided the team with the Sea Titan ship to be a self-sustained base for operations.

 The Dragonhawk has twin turbines which provide VTOL (Vertical Take Off and Landing), forward thrust, and in a quick pinch, reverse thrust.
 In addition to combat support, it also functions as a drop ship, which provides transportation for some of the smaller vehicles in the Sigma 6 fictional world, like the V.A.M.P., the Night Ranger Quad, the Ninja Hovercycle, the Barracuda Jet Boat, and the Dune Runner.
 It also has a troop transport for the team.

 The Dragonhawk's offensive capabilities include three missile launchers above each landing skid, twin 60 mm cannons, and a Gatling gun located just below and in front of the cockpit.
 Defensive capabilities include rotating each turbine to face opposite directions to activate an energy shield that repels both lasers and missiles..

 Animated series

-The toyline was accompanied by a 26-episode animated series produced by the American company 4Kids Productions and animated by the Japanese studio Gonzo, which aired on Fox, G4, and YTV, and a 6-issue comic series published by Devil's Due Productions.
+The toyline was accompanied by an American animated series by the same name.
+The show's 26 episodes were produced by the American company 4Kids Productions and animated by the Japanese studio Gonzo, which aired on Fox's 4Kids TV block and YTV, and a 6-issue comic series published by Devil's Due Productions.